Verona: Roman edifices

 There is also a variety of other Roman monuments to be found in the town, such as the Roman theatre of Verona.
 This theatre was built in the 1st century BC, but through the ages had fallen in disuse and had been built upon to provide housing.
 In the 18th century Andrea Monga, a wealthy Veronese, bought all the houses that in time had been built over the theatre, demolished them, and saved the monument.
 Not far from it is the Ponte di Pietra ("Stone Wall Bridge"), another Roman landmark that has survived to this day.

-The Arco dei Gavi (Gavi Arch) was built in the 1st century AD and is famous for having the name of the builder (architect Lucius Vitruvius Cordone) engraved on it, a rare case in the architecture of the epoque.
-It originally straddled the main Roman road into the city, now the Corso Cavour.
+The Arco dei Gavi was built in the 1st century AD and is famous for having the name of the builder (architect Lucius Vitruvius Cordone) engraved on it, a rare case in the architecture of the epoque.
+It originally straddled the main Roman road into the city, now Corso Cavour.
 It was demolished by French troops in 1805 and rebuilt in 1932.

 Nearby is the Porta Borsari, an archway at the end of Corso Porta Borsari.
 This is the façade of a 3rd-century gate in the original Roman city walls.
 The inscription is dated 245 AD and gives the city name as Colonia Verona Augusta.
 Corso Porta Borsari, the road passing through the gate is the original Via Sacra of the Roman city.
 Today, it is lined with several Renaissance palazzi and the ancient Church of Santi Apostoli, a few meters from Piazza delle Erbe.

 Porta Leoni is the 1st century BC ruin of what was once part of the Roman city gate.
 A substantial portion is still standing as part of the wall of a medieval building.
 The street itself is an open archaeological site, and the remains of the original Roman street and gateway foundations can be seen a few feet below the present street level.
 As can be seen from there, the gate contains a small court guarded by towers.
 Here, carriages and travelers were inspected before entering or leaving the city.

-Santo Stefano church is dedicated to the first Christian martyr, was erected in the Paleochristian era, and houses the burials of the first bishops of Verona.
+The Santo Stefano church is dedicated to the first Christian martyr, was erected in the Paleochristian era, and houses the burials of the first bishops of Verona.
 Throughout the centuries Saint Stephen underwent complex architectural transformations.
 Particularly striking is the rare two-story ambulatory, probably built to give pilgrims visual access to the abundant collection of important relics for which the church was famous.
 Also to be visited is the cruciform crypt with its forest of columns, arches, and cross vaults.
 Saint Stephen was the first Christian martyr and, according to the Acts of the Apostles, was stoned just outside Jerusalem, in a place still remembered today, near the so-called "Porta Leoni".